stfc/ca-website/index.rst

 Why you need a Certificate
 ##########################

-A certificate from the UK CA can be used to authenticate you so that you can securely access Grid, Data and Compute resources worldwide.
+A certificate from the UK eScience CA can be used to authenticate you so that you can securely access Grid, Data and Compute resources worldwide.
 Our certificates are internationally trusted by the Interoperable Global Trust Federation (IGTF).

 Who can apply for a certificate?
 ################################